 In order to keep the competition fair and fun there are naturally rules to abide by.

-- Teams entering the Senior event must comprise of three, four or five Scouts with or without one or two accompanying adults.
+- Teams entering the Senior event must comprise of three, four or five participants with or without one or two accompanying adults.
 It is not permitted for an adult or adults accompanying a team to be substituted with another adult or adults at any point along the route.

-- Teams entering the Junior event must comprise of three, four or five Scouts with one or two accompanying adults.
+- Teams entering the Junior event must comprise of three, four or five participants with one or two accompanying adults.
 It is not permitted for an adult or adults accompanying a team to be substituted with another adult or adults at any point along the route.

 - The kit list comprises a part of these rules.